 Driving the Right Sales Behaviors

-Incentive compensation can be used to drive any sales behavior that you want, so it is imperative for you to ensure that you program is designed to incentivize the right behavior.
+Incentive pay can be used to drive any sales behavior that you want, so it is imperative for you to ensure that you program is designed to incentivize the right behavior.
 For example, if you want your reps to sell an equal amount of all three of your products, then you need to design your plan so that it does not make it two times as lucrative to sell one product over another.

 Your incentive compensation plan is a message that you send to your reps, and that message can either drive your sales team to do exactly what you want them to, or it can steer them far off course if the incentive plans you put forth send the wrong messages.
 Take a look at a few sales incentive ideas for better plan design, and incentive pay plan examples here.